vexparadox/IMenet/README.md

 | Username |  1 | NULL | Username | B3-B510 is saved and broadcast to other clients |

 ### TODO
-Implement the Client Sent Username packet

-Make sure new clients are told about the older clients
+Make sure new clients are told about the older clients, currently newer clients don't know old usernames